 – Specialized Expertise – Introverts usually feel more comfortable having the opportunity to become an expert on a narrow range of things rather than scattering their effort across a broad spectrum of things as a generalist might enjoy.

 Are you wondering which careers are a good fit for Introverts?
-Careers expert Laurence Shatkin compiled this list: 200 Best Careers for Introverts.
+This article on the best jobs for introverts has good ideas.

 If you are an Introvert who loves your career, please write to me and tell me about it.
 I may profile you in a future article (either by name or anonymously).